Createdd/Writing/2018/articles/MLCourseTips.md

 The [Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng on Coursera is brilliant.
 I enjoyed it a lot.
 Andrew breaks complex topics down and makes them understandable for everyone.
 Since this course is definitely not easy I want to provide some tips for other students that are currently on this curriculum.

+---

+> “So, ask yourself: If what you're working on succeeds beyond your wildest dreams, would you have significantly helped other people?
+If not, then keep searching for something else to work on.
+Otherwise you're not living up to your full potential.”
+― Andrew Ng

+---

 ## Table of Contents